status-im/swarms/ideas/120-swarm-process/README.md

 This swarm will be time-boxed to one month and marked as completed May 1 OR when success metrics have been met.

+## Mini-post mortem

+Success metric 2 and 3 achieved.
+Success metric 1 ended up at 3.7 / 3.7 / 3.9 /
+3.9 respectively, whereas we were aiming for 4.5/5. for this one.
+So still some work to be done there (see section below).
+Also got a static site index as a bonus at (ideas.status.im)[https://ideas.status.im/].

+Will require ongoing support to make sure we follow through, but this can be done outside of swarm model, similar to code review etc.

+### A few survey take-aways

+See raw results in (survey-results)[town-hall-7-survey-results.md].

+- Swarm start clarity: global notifications on when swarms start

+- Swarm start clarity: some work done in draft/prep mode, line blurry
+> Comment: If in-progress event was tied to compensation being unlocked this would be very clear -- Oskar

+- Swarm end clarity: success criteria validation? exit criteria still not clear
+> Comment: Hopefully this will become more clear as more and more swarms finish. -- Oskar

+- Swarm well-defined clarity: can be stated more clearly in terms of user stories
+> Comment: In TEMPLATE now https://github.com/status-im/ideas/blob/master/TEMPLATE.md#user-stories - something UXR can assist with too -- Oskar

 ## Supporting Role Communication